py-cu/py-cu.github.com/_posts/2013-06-25-Hack-Session.md

 projects, socialize, plan, and generally enjoy being around people who like to code, too.
 Individuals of all levels of programming experience are encouraged to come.

+#### What happened
+* Talked about lots of stuff, including all kinds of IDEs (ish), including: Eclipse, PyCharm, Dreampie, bpython, iPython
+* Some Coffeeshop Coders members joined us